jgarza9788/NightmareVsNightmare_Demo/README.md

 **CameraControl.cs**
 Moves the camera to show the winner when the game is over

-**ChildrenAlpha.cs**
-Used to change the alpha of the menu icons and text.

 **DontDestroy.cs**
 This script will allow an object to live on after scene transition.